Great Outback Escape

 Road and route

-The ride will take place on primarily on bitumen.
-There will be the odd bit of dirt as you enter/exit a rest areas or should you wish to venture off the route for some extra site seeing.
+The riding surface will mostly be bitumen.
+There will be the odd bit of dirt as you enter/exit rest areas, or if you venture off the route for some extra sightseeing.

 Our mechanics will be available at the rest sites to help you out as much as possible, however stock and resources will be limited.